TearraG/osticket-prereqs/README.md

 Once this was done, I ran IIS as an admin and registered PHP within it.
+Next, I copied the "upload" folder from the "OS Ticket Files" zip files, pasted it into the wwwroot folder and renamed it osTicket.